Prince George’s seeks to better support victims of strangulation and domestic violence

 The initiative’s debut during Domestic Violence Awareness Month also comes after a new Maryland law took effect this year making strangulation a first-degree felony assault.
 Braveboy also championed that bill in the Maryland General Assembly.

-Prince George’s County Sheriff Melvin C. High (D), who helped develop the new protocol, said the effectiveness of law enforcement and first responders are “aided by laws like this one.”
+Prince George’s County Sheriff Melvin C. High (D), who helped develop the new protocol, said the effectiveness of law enforcement and first responders is “aided by laws like this one.”

 “Our state’s attorney was a moving force in getting this accomplished,” the sheriff said.
 “She advocated vigorously for this law.”

-Fairmount Heights City Council Member Stella Hargrove fought alongside Braveboy to pass the strangulation bill.
+Fairmount Heights City Council member Stella Hargrove fought alongside Braveboy to pass the strangulation bill.
 On Wednesday she grew emotional as she talked about her own experience with domestic violence.
 She said she had been strangled until she lost consciousness.

 Hargrove said her trauma still sneaks up on her, including during the news conference when the county executive read aloud the definition of strangulation.